How to Automate Image Resizing on macOS

 Resizing images is essentially one of the most crucial aspects of an editing process.
 And for some, it is a repetitive task every single day.
-Although resizing an image on macOS can be done using the built-in image editor, Preview, it’s still a painstaking task that consumes some time (especially when you need to resize multiple images) and gets annoying over time when you have to go through the process on a fairly regular basis.
+Although resizing an image on macOS can be done using the built-in image editor — Preview — it is still a painstaking task that consumes some time (especially when you need to resize multiple images) and can get annoying over time when you have to go through the same process on a fairly regular basis.

 Luckily, macOS has a built-in app called Automator, which allows users to automate tasks by creating ‘workflows’ using a simple drag and drop interface.
-With this app, users can script their own actions or let the’s Mac perform the daily mundane tasks for them.
-So let’s dive in and create a service to resize images on Mac.
+With this app, users can script their own actions and let their Mac perform the daily mundane tasks for them.
+Some of the tasks you can automate include converting HEIF images to JPEG, batch converting images, renaming multiple files, and more.
+So let’s dive in and see how to automate image resizing on macOS using Automator.

 Steps to create an image resizing service

 1. First, launch the Automator app by going into Finder > Applications > Automator, or opening Launchpad and then searching for Automator.

 2. On the next screen, click New Document, select Quick Action on the following screen, and hit Choose.

 3. Now, on the right pane, beside the Workflow receives current option, select image files.

 4. Next, on the left pane, select the Actions tab and in the search bar (next to Variables), search for ‘Get Specified Finder Items’ and drag it to the workflow area on the right.

 5. Now, search for ‘Scale Images’ again in the search bar and drag it below the previous item.

 6. The Automator app will prompt you to ‘add a Copy Finder Items action so that the copies are changed and your originals are preserved’.
 Click Don’t Add.
 Although you can opt for this option, to keep this workflow simple, we are not going to add it.